PauloGSC/Pong/README.md

-# Pong
+# :tennis: Pong :tennis:

-This is a replica of the Atari's Pong game, with some small modifications.
+This is a not-so-exact replica of the Atari's Pong game, written in Python 3 with Pygame.

-### Requirements
+### :scroll: Requirements

-This game was written in Python using the `pygame` library.
+This game was written in `Python 3` using the `Pygame` library.
 Thus, you must install both to get started.

-### How to execute
+### :rocket: How to launch/execute

-In order to play the game, clone/download it and execute the `pong.py` file.
+In order to play the game, execute the `pong.py` file.

-### Controls
+### :key: Controls

-`A` and `Z` control the left paddle. `K` and `M` control the right paddle.
+- `A` and `Z` control the left paddle. `K` and `M` control the right paddle.

-To start the game, press `Space`.
-To stop a started match, press `Esc`.
+- To start the game, press `Space`.

+- To stop a started match, press `Esc`.

-### How to play
+### :video_game: How to play

 This is a two player's game, which means you will need a friend to play it.

-Or you can just control both paddles and compete against yourself :)
+Or you can just control both paddles and compete against yourself :sunglasses:

 The objetive of the game is to score points by making the opponent miss the ball.

-The player who first scores 10 points wins.
+The player who first scores :keycap_ten: points wins.

 While the game is running no one scores a point, the ball' speed increases.